foohm71/cuttlefish2/api/README.md

 ## Testing
 - Use the provided `test.sh` script or tools like curl/Postman to test endpoints.
+- For local testing, ensure FastAPI is running with `uvicorn main:app --reload`.
+- For Vercel, endpoints are available at `/api/main`.
 - Make sure your backend is running and accessible from your frontend (CORS is enabled).

 ## Notes